raspberrypi/documentation/usage/camera/raspicam/raspivid.md

-# raspivid
+# Raspivid

-`raspivid` is the command line tool for capturing video with the camera module.
+`Raspivid` is the command line tool for capturing video with the camera module.

 ## Basic usage of raspivid